top of page

 H succeeds in making the entire party vomit - except B as he has a special relationship with things aquatic

-M: My lord how can you mention food while we’re purging violently
+F: My Lord, how can you mention food while we’re purging so very violently

 Cap: Aye - it’s a distinct possibility

-B: Yes, my worthies – Cap - Some good wine! and who would lack it - ev’n on board the Lisbon Packet
+B: Yes, my worthies - you, Tar! - some good wine! and who would lack it - ev’n on board the Lisbon Packet!

 Spirits revive - Byron of Byzantium and Cam of Constantinople lead the crew and passengers in a queasy rendition of ‘Here's to Swimming with Bow-Leggéd Women’